 - Hucker, Dictionary of Official Titles :578 (7921). ↩

 - Liguo, Limin, Haifeng, Foumin, Foucai, Haiying, Yanzhen, Fumin.
-These eight names remind us of an undertaking that was started to determine the position of the various salt marshes and salt wells that Marco Polo should have inspected his travels.
-I thought I was the first to find out that Marco Polo was employed as a civil servant at the salt monopoly.
-Happy about my great discovery for some time, I became aware of a section in Notes on Marco Polo (vol. 2 :834).
+These eight names remind us of an undertaking that was started in order to determine the locations of the various salt marshes and salt wells that Marco Polo must have inspected on his travels.
+I thought I was the first to find out that Marco Polo was employed as a civil servant in the salt monopoly.
+Happy about my great discovery for some time, I then became aware of a section in Notes on Marco Polo (vol. 2 :834).
 Paul Pelliot notes the importance that Marco Polo attaches to the saline areas: „From this fact, the inference may be drawn that Polo’s services with Qubilai (Kublai) were in all probability, for a great and perhaps for the greatest part, connected with the salt gabelle.
 And when Polo speaks of his three years’ tenure of office at Yang-chou, I should not be surprised if his had been indeed an office in the salt administration.” ↩

 - Travels of Marco Polo (ed.
 Marsden 1818/1908) 2, 59 :279. ↩

 - „Als der iung ritter herr Marcho polo mit seynem vater nicholo polo an des grosssen keysers von Cathay hoff stunden sibenczehen gancze iar in grossen ernn In solcher maß das im die landt hernn etwas neydt trugen und wol gedacht offt und dick / wie er mit ernn sich mocht von dann scheyden/ und wol sorg hett die landt hernn in die leng nicht wurden leyden.“ Das puch des edeln Ritters (ed.
 Creußner 1477) :16. ↩